 If your trip takes place in July 1st of the Cham calendar (around September 25th – October 5th of the Solar calendar), you can join the Kate festival, one of the significant events of Cham people.
 It is a chance for you to observe the cultural rituals and the special forms of entertainment of the Cham community in Vietnam.

 Year of inscription and extension: 1994, 2000

-There are many ways to get to Halong from Hanoi.
+There are many ways to get to Ha Long from Hanoi.
 After arriving, you can explore the scenic limestone caves with odd-shaped stalactites and pristine islands with great biodiversity.
-Across the shore is the fishing villages where you can know about the daily life of the fishermen, learn how to paddle or cast a net, and enjoy freshly-caught seafood.
+Across the shore are the fishing villages where you can learn about the daily life of the fishermen, learn how to paddle or cast a net, and enjoy freshly caught seafood.

-With a variety of entertaining activity, Halong is a good choice for a vacation
+With a variety of entertaining activities, Halong is a good choice for a vacation

 Read more in our Comprehensive Halong Bay Travel Guide.